- Red flags

 About 50% of patients referred to hospital for their symptoms will have some sort of diagnosable psychiatric condition.
 Anxiety, depression, somatisation and neurosis are common problems.
-However, most patients who present in general practice do not have a condition.
+However, most patients who present in general practice do not have a co-existing psychiatric condition.

 - Somatisation – is where a person who has psychological distress may display this in the form of some sort of physical ailment.